michael-orzel/firebase-login-system/README.md

 ##### `npm install`
 ##### `npm start`

+## Important!

+For the project to run, you need to apply your firebase project's SDK to local environment variables.
+To do so, we put the project's config info in the provided ##### `.env.example` file.
+Once finished, make sure your .env.example (or whatever you rename the file to) is included in your .gitignore file so your project's info isn't uploaded when you deploy.
+Now your project should be visible on your computer locally @ http://localhost:3000/

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).